ReScience/ReScience-submission/article/Larisch-2018.md

     pre_spike='''g_target += w*transmit''')
 ```

-ANNarchy provides a __Synapse__ object, what expects a 'parameters' argument,
+ANNarchy provides a __Synapse__ object, that expects a 'parameters' argument,
 the 'equations' and a description if the pre-synaptic neuron spikes ('pre_spike').
 After a pre-synaptic spike, the input current of the post-synaptic neurons increases by the value of the synaptic weight.
-Therefore, 'g_target' is the target variable on the post-synaptic side what should be increased.
+Therefore, 'g_target' is the target variable on the post-synaptic side that should be increased.
 The target variable is defined in the __Projection__ object (see below).
-Additionally, a description for a post-synaptic spike is possible.
+Additionally, the description of a post-synaptic spike is possible.

 ### Implementation of the Experiments

-The implementation of the different experiments are in the current python files.
+The implementation of the different experiments are in the corresponding python files.
 To perform an experiment, the network with the neuron populations and the weights between them must be
 initialized.